MAX PLANCK YEARBOOK OF UNITED NATIONS LAW

 The Editorial Advisory Board is comprised of a committee of expert scholars from around the world.
 They will work in close association with the editorial secretariat (i.e. the Editors-in-Chief and the Managing Editor of the UNYB), in developing the overall Yearbook strategy for future volumes, and mainly act as pioneers for the promotion and development of the publication.

 Dr Omri Sender is a scholar and practitioner in public international law.
-He acts as counsel and advisor to States, international organizations, and multinational corporations, including in dispute settlement proceedings before international courts and tribunals.
-He is the author of numerous writings in the field of public international law which, like his practice, cover the full range of the discipline.
+He acts as counsel and advisor to States, international organisations, and multinational corporations, including in dispute settlement proceedings before international courts and tribunals.
+He is the author of numerous writings in the field of public international law, which, like his practice, cover the full range of the discipline.
 Dr Sender previously served as Counsel to the World Bank and as Law Clerk to the Chief Justice of the Supreme Court of Israel.

 Past Issues